lextoumbourou/notes/notes/reference/books/discrete-mathematics-with-applications/chapter-6.md

 28 + 8 + 1 = 37

 ### 19. There are 5 types of desserts available at a restaurant.
-Find the number of ways eight people can select them, if order does not matter.
+Find the number of ways eight people can select them, if order does not matter

 We know the number of r-combinations with repetitions from a set of n elements is $C(n + r - 1, r)$

 $C(5 + 8 - 1, 8) = \frac{(n + r - 1)!}{r!(n - 1)!} = \frac{12!}{8!4!} = 495$

 ### 20. A restaurant offers six choices for the main dish.
 How many ways can a group of nine women select the maindish?
-Assume that order does not matter.
+Assume that order does not matter

 n = 5
 r = 9